Chen Min-hwa: Literary career

-Chen Min-hwa delivering a speech at the Northern California Art Academy, organized by the Chinese Art Society of San Francisco, in July 2024.

 In April 1962, after graduating from the "New Poetry Research Class" sponsored by the Chinese Literature and Art Association, she cofounded the literary club "Vineyard Poetry Society" with Wang Zaijun, Gu Ding, Wen Xiaocun, Li Peizheng, Song Houying and others (all of whom were students of the research class).
 The club was located in her home in the Yonghe District.
 On July 15 of the same year, the Vineyard Poetry Society issued the quarterly Vineyard.
 The magazine called for "all poets who are isolated from society and readers to wake up early, bravely abandon nihilism, obscurity and weirdness, and return to reality, return to clarity, and create poems with flesh and blood."
 It advocated the popularization of poetry and adhered to the principle of "health, clarity and China".
 The "Vineyard Poetry Society" thus laid the foundation for the transformation of contemporary Taiwanese poetry creation from "Westernized" modernism to "local" realism.

 In 1965, Chen was elected as the president of the Vineyard Poetry Society succeeding Li Peizheng.
 On 25 August 1969, Chen together with Ji Xian, Zhong Dingwen, Lin Lu, Luo Men, Rong Zi and Lu Di represented Taiwan at the "1st World Congress of Poets" in Manila, Philippines.
 Chen eventually won a commemorative gold medal at the conference.
 In 1975, she left the poetry world and went to Costa Rica to study Spanish for several years.
 In the 1980s, she moved to Redwood City in the San Francisco Bay Area, California and participated in the establishment of the Chinese cultural organization "Chinese Art Society" in the said Bay Area, and served as its president and consultant.
 As of March 2024, Chen is the honorary president of the Chinese Art Society.